Teva shares prove resilient to blow for experimental MS drug

 TOKYO Crude oil prices hovered near three-month lows on Tuesday, with investors waiting for key reports and data that may shed light on a supply overhang in the global market.

-JERUSALEM Investors in Israel's Teva Pharmaceutical Industries (TEVA.N) (TEVA.TA) largely shrugged off a negative opinion from the European Medicines Agency (EMA) on multiple sclerosis (MS) drug laquinimod in the belief that it will be reformulated.
+JERUSALEM Jan 26 Investors in Israel's Teva Pharmaceutical Industries largely shrugged off a negative opinion from the European Medicines Agency (EMA) on multiple sclerosis (MS) drug laquinimod in the belief that it will be reformulated.

 An EMA committee on Friday said it had concerns about animal studies showing a higher occurrence of cancers after long-term exposure to the medicine.
 A similar long-term cancer risk could not be excluded in humans, it said.

-The panel's worries sent shares of Teva's partner, Sweden's Active Biotech (ACTI.ST), down 46 percent while Teva's New York shares slipped only 2.5 percent.
-On Sunday, Teva's Tel Aviv-listed shares were down 2.3 percent, against a 1.8 percent fall for the broader market .TA100.
+The panel's worries sent shares of Teva's partner, Sweden's Active Biotech, down 46 percent while Teva's New York shares slipped only 2.5 percent.
+On Sunday, Teva's Tel Aviv-listed shares were down 2.3 percent, against a 1.8 percent fall for the broader market.

 "Teva was negatively affected but not significantly because the market doesn't believe laquinimod would contribute to Teva's financial results in the next few years," Leader Capital Markets analyst Sabina Levy said.